How to Monitor Data Quality: A Detailed Guide

 Let's see what these reports look like in the interface and which of these reports you need to pay attention to first.

 What should we pay attention to here?
 First, it’s very strange if you have zero values in any of the columns.
 Second, if you have more values at some stage than at the previous stage, you’re likely to have problems collecting data.
-For example, say the number of unique purchases of an item is greater than the number of checkouts.
-That’s weird and it’s worth paying attention to.
+That’s weird and worth paying attention to.
+You can also switch between other parameters in this report, which should also be sent to Enhanced Ecommerce.

-Cost Analysis report
+Cost Analysis Report

-Another standard report that can be useful for checking the importing of expense data into Google Analytics is Cost Analysis.
+Another report that can be useful for checking the importing of expense data into Google Analytics is Cost Analysis.

-We often see reports where there are expenses for some source or advertising campaign but there are no sessions.
+We often see reports where there are expenses for some source or advertising campaign but no sessions.
 This can be caused by problems or errors in UTM tags.
-Alternatively, filters in Google Analytics may exclude sessions from a particular source.
+Alternatively, filters in Google Analytics 4 may exclude sessions from a particular source.
 These reports need to be checked from time to time.

-Custom reports
+Custom Reports

 We would like to highlight the custom report that allows you to track duplicate transactions.
-It’s very easy to set up: the parameter must be a transaction ID and the key dimension must be transactions.
+It's very easy to set up: the parameter must be a transaction ID, and the key dimension must be transactions.

 Note that when there's more than one transaction in the report, this means that information about the same order was sent more than once.